Find out about the progress we made in 2016

 Appointed: 19 May 2014

-Prior to joining Royal London, Tim was chief finance officer for Torus Insurance and held a number of senior executive positions at Aviva Plc, most recently deputy group chief financial officer, and served on the boards of Aviva Ireland and Aviva France.
-He was also a partner in the Global Capital Markets practice at PricewaterhouseCoopers LLP.
+Tim joined Royal London as the Group Finance Director and in January his role changed to Deputy Group Chief Executive & Group Finance Director.
+Prior to joining Royal London, Tim was group chief finance officer for Torus Insurance and held a number of senior executive positions at Aviva Plc, most recently deputy group chief financial officer, and served on the boards of Aviva Ireland and Aviva France.
+He was also a partner in the Global Capital Markets practice at PricewaterhouseCoopers LLP (PwC).
 Tim is a Fellow of the Institute of Chartered Accountants (ICAEW) and a Chartered Insurance Practitioner, and serves on the Insurance Committee of the Financial Services faculty of the ICAEW.

 ABI Prudential Regulation, Financial Reporting & Tax Committee (Chair) and ABI (Director).
-Tim also sits on the PRA Practitioners Committee.
+Tim is a member of the PRA Practitioners Committee

 Appointed: 01 October 2011